Adjusted Bayesian inference for selected parameters

 \subsection{Specifying the selection rules}

-In the first part of our analysis we use the level $q = 0.10$ BH procedure to discover differentially expressed genes; assess the directional-FDR of the selection rule specified by the BH procedure; compare its performance to the level $q = 0.10$ Bayesian FDR controlling selection rule based on moderated $t$ statistics and the most powerful level $q = 0.10$ Bayesian FDR controlling selection rule based, constructed according to the algorithm defined in \ref{algo-FDR}.
+In the first part of our analysis we apply the level $q = 0.10$ BH procedure to moderated t-statistic p-values to discover differentially expressed genes; assess the directional-FDR of the selection rule specified by the BH procedure; and compare its performance to the performance of the level $q = 0.05$ directional FDR controlling selection rules based on moderated $t$ statistics and on the posterior expected loss.